duedil-ltd/python-lzo-indexer/README.md

 optional arguments:
   -h, --help     show this help message and exit --verbose, -v  Enable verbose logging
-  --force, -f    Force re-creation of an index even if it exsts
+  --force, -f    Force re-creation of an index even if it exists
 ```